PCRE-Vera/pcre-vera/MISTAKES.md

   in the same milestone.
 A placeholder is a promise, and this one had already been broken by the commit that read it.
 Deleting a signpost is not churn when the road it points down does not exist.
+- Moved a corpus generator to the package its subject lives in and left its own provenance line naming the old path, which then travelled into the committed JSON as the file's account of where it came from.
+A generated file that says who made it is only useful while that stays true, and a string is exactly the kind of reference no rename touches.
+When a module moves, its own name is the first thing to grep for, not the last.